 Offering free and high-value content in exchange for user’s email addresses is a common practice.
 Provide something substantial like a mini-course, free ebook or article series that people will see value in – they’ll be more likely to sign up for your newsletter without any hesitation.

 Do you have a course idea but are not sure if it will be successful?
 Wondering what topics to focus on or how to make your courses more appealing?
 You can decrease the risk of investing into a not-so-demanded course and increase the long-term potential gain by deciding on the right topic to focus on.
+Just make a mini version of your course as a start!

 The importance of finding an idea that will engage your audience is crucial to success.
 Instead of a risky time investment, first start making experiments with your course ideas through different mini-course topics and see which one grabs the attention of your ideal reader, then focus on building content around this topic.